E-Governance to E-Democracy: Progess in Australia and New Zealand toward Information-Age Democracy

 An argument was made in the late 1990s that the natural evolution of e-government was from information access to the provision of transaction services.
 Providing better and more effective access to information was not hip in a world dominated by headlines about the future of e-commerce.

 However, to this day the vast majority of Internet users (U.S. users surveyed by the Markle Foundation <http://www.markle.org> as part of their Internet Accountability study) view the web as a “library” and not an online shopping mall.
 The reality is that one of the primary functions of government is the creation and dissemination of information.
 And the lack of comparative focus on improving the methods of online access to ever increasing amounts of government information online has lead to a crisis of online navigation and usability for citizens.

 Try to imagine a library without a card catalog where undated books are piled in boxes located in different rooms.
 Oh, did I mention that some books vanish and change without notice and that the rooms are organized by agency without doors or hallways to connect them.
-In this library, you have to climb up a rope to the roof and repel down into the next information “silo” hoping to find what you need.
+In this library, you have to climb up a rope to the roof that it has the best support thanks to a roofing company you can try here, from there you repel down into the next information “silo” hoping to find what you need.
 Finally, after a few hours of looking a little sign on the wall tells you that you are in the wrong library completely and need to go to the library of a different level of government.
 As I have said before, if you have a web page and no one can find it, do you really have a web page?

 Providing timely, enhanced information access should be a core e-democracy goal of government.
 While much of the information government provides is service related or not directly related to policy development or decision-making, public accountability and understanding of public service is greatly improved when people can easily navigate information and services across government based on their needs and interests.